clivic/clivic.github.io/_posts/2020-08-24-study-crafter.md

 ![debugger1](/assets/images/study-crafter-debugger.gif)
 {: refdef}

-<p><a href="https://studycrafter.com/">Study Crafter</a> is a visual programming game creation tool used by researchers to conduct usability researches. </p>
+<p><a href="https://studycrafter.com/">Study Crafter</a> is a visual scripting tool for creating games used by researchers to conduct usability researches. </p>

 <!-- wp:paragraph -->
 <p>I created a debugger plugin for it.
 You can:</p>